fgnt/sms_wsj/README.md

 At the moment this repository is still under construction

-This repository includes the scripts required to create the sms_wsj database and a baseline asr system using KALDI (http://github.com/kaldi-asr/kaldi).
+This repository includes the scripts required to create the sms_wsj database and a baseline ASR system using KALDI (http://github.com/kaldi-asr/kaldi).

 If you are using this code please cite the following paper: